pgRouting/pgrouting/doc/breadthFirstSearch/pgr_binaryBreadthFirstSearch.rst

    :end-before: -- q4

 .. index::
-    single: Binary Breadth First Search(Many to One) - Experimental
+    single: binaryBreadthFirstSearch(Many to One) - Experimental

 Many to One
 ...............................................................................